BatmiBoom/notes/web_servers/init.md

 #### Host-specific Patterns

 We won't be using this but be aware that patterns can also start with a `hostname`.This allows you to serve different content based on the Host header of the request.
 If both host-specific and non-host-specific patterns match, the host-specific pattern takes precedence.

+When a request is made to one of these endpoints with a method other than GET, the server should return a 405 (Method Not Allowed) response (this is handled automatically!).

+## Admin Namespace

+One of the advantages of a monolithic architecture is that it's fairly simple to inject data directly into the HTML of a web page.

+## Deployment Options

+### Monolithic deployment

+Deploying a monolith is straightforward.
+Because your server is just one program, you just need to get it running on a server that's exposed to the internet and point your DNS records to it.

+You could upload and run it on classic server, something like:

+- AWS EC2
+- GCP Compute Engine (GCE)
+- Digital Ocean Droplets
+- Azure Virtual Machines

+Alternatively, you could use a platform that's specifically designed to run web applications, like:

+- Heroku
+- Google App Engine
+- Fly.io
+- AWS Elastic Beanstalk

+### Decoupled deployment

+With a decoupled architecture, you have two different programs that need to be deployed.
+You would typically deploy your back-end to the same kinds of places you would deploy a monolith.

+For your front-end server, you can do the same, or you can use a platform that's specifically designed to host static files and server-side rendered front-end apps, something like:

+- Vercel
+- Netlify
+- GitHub Pages

+Because the front-end bundle is likely just static files, you can host it easily on a CDN (Content Delivery Network) inexpensively.

+### More powerful options

+    If you want to be able to scale your application up and down in specific ways, or you want to add other back-end servers to your stack, you might want to look into container orchestration options like Kubernetes and Docker Swarm.